 - Staying close to your existing clients and become part of their ‘war cabinet’ – how can you adapt your marketing to help your clients?
 What are their current needs?
 Your clients are looking to pull together a war cabinet of trusted advisors so the best thing you can do is be there for them.
 Adapt your content to useful information they can use now.
 Educate them on where they need to prioritise their spending (i.e. what is critical to their business right now).
 Our members are sent COVID-19 appropriate content every week that they can use in their marketing and client communications.
 Would a weekly call be useful?
 If you are not already using a marketing plan, click here to download our free guide to putting together your marketing plan.

 - Educate and help potential clients with content – run webinars or write (and share) relevant and useful articles on all your platforms.
 You want to appear in the feeds of the clients who are unhappy with their current service or who are researching solutions to their problems.
-You want to be seen as the go-to expert.
+The goal is to be seen as the go-to expert.
 If you need some help with your content, download our free content plan template.

 Recession marketing strategies for clients in the "Adapt" stage